freedomofpress/securedrop/docs/what_makes_securedrop_unique.rst

 More recently, there have been a record number of leak prosecutions largely because the government has learned they don’t need reporters to testify against their sources anymore.
-Instead, they can just secretly subpoena third party services like Google or AT&T or Verizon or Facebook and get a treasure trove of digital information on reporters and sources’ communications.
+Instead, they can just secretly subpoena third-party services like Google or AT&T or Verizon or Facebook and get a treasure trove of digital information on reporters and sources’ communications.
 For example, the Associated Press had twenty of their phone lines subpoenaed without their knowledge in order